anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-signed-data: base64-encoded JWS-object.

-* agent-sign-cert: array of base64-encoded certificate data (optional).

 The trigger for the pledge to create a PVR is depicted in the following figure:

 ~~~~
 {
   "agent-provided-proximity-registrar-cert": "base64encodedvalue==",
-  "agent-signed-data": "base64encodedvalue==",
+  "agent-signed-data": "base64encodedvalue=="
-  "agent-sign-cert": [
-    "base64encodedvalue==",
-    "base64encodedvalue==",
-    "..."]
 }
 ~~~~
 {: #pavrt title='Representation of trigger to create PVR' artwork-align="left"}

 The pledge provisionally accepts the agent-provided-proximity-registrar-cert, as it can only verify it once it has received the voucher.
-If the agent-sign-cert (it is optional) data is included, the pledge MAY verify at least the signature of the agent-signed-data using the first contained certificate, which is the LDevID(RegAgt) certificate.
-If further certificates are contained in the agent-sign-cert, they enable also the certificate chain validation of the agent's certificate.
-The pledge will be unable to verify the agent-sign-cert chain itself as the domain trust has not been established at this point of the communication.
+The pledge will be unable to verify the agent-signed-data itself as it does not possess the LDevID(RegAgt) certificate and the domain trust has not been established at this point of the communication.
 It can be done, after the voucher has been received.

 The agent-signed-data is a JOSE object and contains the following information: